adnanmuhtadi/milestone-project-4/README.md

 #### About Page

--   Google Maps Api connected to the site to identify where the 'Business' is based
+-   Google Maps API connected to the site to identify where the 'Business' is based

 #### Checkout Success Page